AmitHasanShuvo/Programming/README.md

 ## Best way to open this project

 1. Install PyCharm or VS code on your machine.(Make sure you use Python 3.7 or higher)
-2. git clone this repo to your local disk
+2. git clone this repo to your local disk.